Board Members

 Determination Policy

-The policy for determining the amount or calculation method of compensation, etc. for the Company’s directors and Audit & Supervisory Board members is stipulated in the Executive Compensation Regulations, as decided by the Board of Directors within the total compensation limit approved by the General Meeting of Shareholders.
+The policy for determining the amount or calculation method of compensation, etc. for the Company’s directors is stipulated in the Executive Compensation Regulations, as decided by the Board of Directors within the total compensation limit approved by the General Meeting of Shareholders.

 The Executive Compensation Regulations stipulate a standard amount for fixed compensation, taking business performance into account, and also set a performance-based standard amount for performance-linked compensation.
-The compensation for each director is determined by the Board of Directors, while the compensation for each Audit & Supervisory Board member is determined through discussions among the Audit & Supervisory Board members.
-In addition, when determining the compensation of directors, the Board of Directors ensures consistency with the Determination Policy, as well as fairness, transparency, and objectivity, by making decisions after deliberations are made at the Nomination and Compensation Committee, which is a voluntary advisory body to the Board of Directors, and recommendations are received from the Committee.
+The compensation for each director(excluding Director who is a members of the Audit and Supervisory Committee) is determined by the Board of Directors, while the compensation for each Director who is a member of the Audit and Supervisory Committee is determined through discussions among the Audit and Supervisory Committee .
+In addition, when determining the compensation of directors(excluding Director who is a members of the Audit and Supervisory Committee), the Board of Directors ensures consistency with the Determination Policy, as well as fairness, transparency, and objectivity, by making decisions after deliberations are made at the Nomination and Compensation Committee, which is a voluntary advisory body to the Board of Directors, and recommendations are received from the Committee.

 Composition of Compensation